 - Humanitarian visa: Humanitarian organizations issue humanitarian visas for a range of cultural, charitable or religious reasons.

 - Student visa: Student visas are visas issued for people studying in Russia.

 - Transit visa: You will only need such a visa if you have to pass through Russia on your way to another country.

-Why do You Need an Invitation?
+Why do You Need a Tourist Invitation (Voucher)?